-- Meeting with the student 16 times (4x per course) for at least one hour per meeting between Sept 18 June 15.
+- Meeting with the student 16 times (4x per course) for at least one hour per meeting between September and June.
 These meetings are expected to feature discussion of the student's personal and leadership development (particularly related to their ministry courses and experiences in ministry) rather than primarily the discussion of ministry details.
 Prayer should be prominent.
-The student should view these meetings as opportunities to benefit from the mentor's experience and guidance. - At the first meeting, the mentor and the student will establish a mentoring contract outlining goals and how these will be accomplished, along with dates for the mentoring sessions.
-Both will sign the contract, which the student will submit. - Throughout the semester, students are encouraged to give their mentor assignments from their courses for the purposes of discussion.
-I would encourage mentors to take this opportunity to ask probing questions and to provide supportive accountability as students seek to become more effective as godly and competent servant leaders in the places where God calls them to serve. - After completing the first two courses, the student will submit an analysis of the mentoring experience to the leadership mentor.
+The student should view these meetings as opportunities to benefit from the mentor's experience and guidance. - The mentor and the student will establish and sign a mentoring contract committing to this relationship and the course. - Throughout the semester, students are encouraged to submit assignments from their courses to their mentor for the purpose of discussion.
+I would encourage mentors to take this opportunity to ask probing questions and provide supportive accountability as students seek to become more effective, godly, and competent servant leaders in the places where God calls them to serve. - Twice during the course, students will submit an analysis of their mentoring experience to their leadership mentor.
 The mentor will read the analysis, comment in the margins, and sign and return the paper to the student, who will then submit the signed copy to the INT 510 professor.
-The student will submit a second mentoring analysis paper after the third and fourth courses.
-This should, again, include the mentor's comments on the students' reflections on the last two courses.